 Daymar College - Bowling Green is located at 2421 Fitzgerald Industrial Dr., Bowling Green, Kentucky.
 The administrative offices are representative of today's modern business operations.
 The school provides modern, well-lighted lecture rooms, computer labs, a bookstore, Learning Resource Center, and a student lounge.
 Each classroom and computer lab typically sits up to 20 students.
-The College's computer labs are equipped with computer hardware and software necessary for "hands on" instruction.
 The typical class size is 13 to 1.